sobol4156/bookstore-api/README.md

 ## 🔐 Authentication

 The API uses JWT tokens stored in HTTP-only cookies.
 After login/registration, the token is automatically set in cookies and sent with subsequent requests.

+**Token Blacklist:**

+- When a user logs out, their JWT token is added to a Redis blacklist
+- Blacklisted tokens are automatically rejected on subsequent requests
+- Tokens are automatically removed from blacklist after expiration
+- This prevents token reuse even if the token was intercepted before logout

 **Admin Access:**